NATIONAL EDWARD R. MURROW AWARD WINNER

 Brad Byrd is now in his 46th year as Lead Anchor of Eyewitness News.
 He is a member of the Indiana Journalism Hall of Fame (2005), The National Academy of Television Arts and Sciences Silver Circle (2005), the Indiana Broadcasters Fairbanks Hall of Fame (2016) and The National Academy of Television Arts and Sciences Gold Circle (2022).

 Brad was honored with a National Edward R. Murrow Award for “Excellence in Writing”.
 He produced and fronted a special report regarding the assassinations of Dr. Martin Luther King Jr. and Robert F. Kennedy on the 50th anniversary of their deaths.

 He has won multiple Regional Emmy, Edward R. Murrow, Associated Press and SPJ awards.

-Brad co-anchors Eyewitness News weeknights at 5, 6 and 10 pm.
+Brad anchors the evening news on ABC25 and CW7.
 His IN-DEPTH segments on Eyewitness News at 9 provide candid conversations with Tristate newsmakers.